dapr/quickstarts/pub-sub/README.md

 ## Run Locally

-In order to run the pub/sub sample locally, we need to run each of our microservices with Dapr.
+In order to run the pub/sub quickstart locally, we need to run each of our microservices with Dapr.
 We'll start by running our messages subscribers.

 > **Note**: These instructions deploy a Node subscriber and a Python subscriber, but if you don't have either Node or Python, feel free to run just one.

-### Clone the sample repository
+### Clone the quickstarts repository
-Clone this sample repository to your local machine:
+Clone this quickstarts repository to your local machine:
 ```bash
 git clone [-b <dapr_version_tag>] https://github.com/dapr/quickstarts.git
 ```